 Transcripts of All Credits

 An official transcript is required from each undergraduate (and graduate, if applicable) school attended (one copy of each transcript).
 The cumulative undergraduate GPA must be 3.0 or higher on a 4.0 scale.

 These letters should be written by professors with whom you have studied or worked.
 The letters must be written in English.
 The recommendation letters may be submitted via Applyyourself.

 In addition to the Statement of Purpose, applicants should submit a sample of scholarly writing, in English, of at least 10 double-spaced pages.
 This writing sample can be a class paper, a research report, or any other example of writing that displays the applicant's ability to write and do research.
 The bibliography or notes of this writing sample should show that the applicant is capable of finding resources appropriate for the chosen topic.

 The writing sample should be included in the online application.

 For information concerning the GRE, contact the Educational Testing Services, Box 955, Princeton, NJ 08540, or the testing center of the school you are attending.
 Please have scores sent to the University of Pittsburgh (code #2927), Department of East Asian Languages and Literatures (code #2601).

-The TOEFL score of 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing) will be required for applicants.
-The required minimum IELTS score of 7.0 (with at least 6.5 in each of its four sections) will be required for applicants.
+If English is not your first language, TOEFL or IELTS is required.
+The TOEFL score of 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing) or the IELTS score of 7.0 (with at least 6.5 in each of its four sections) or higher will be required.